Chair

 Evy Reviers

-Clare is a results oriented leader with over 20 years experience in leadership and advocacy across a range of sectors including health, community, infrastructure and government.
+Clare Sullivan is a results-oriented leader with over 20 years’ experience in leadership and advocacy across a range of sectors including health, community, infrastructure and government.
 Clare is driven to make Australia a better place to live and to improve the lives of Australians in her professional and personal life.

-Clare comes to the role of Chief Executive of MND Australia having delivered significant policy change, billions of dollars in funding programs and greater engagement for a diverse range of organisations.
-She now oversees millions of dollars in research funding while supporting State Associations in service delivery to improve the lives for people with motor neurone disease, and their families and carers.
+Clare comes to the role of CEO of MND Australia having delivered significant policy change, billions of dollars in funding programs and greater engagement for a diverse range of organizations.
+She now oversees millions of dollars in research funding while supporting State Associations in service delivery to improve the lives for people living with ALS/MND, and their families and caregivers.

 Drawing on her experience as a CEO, Chief of Staff and senior executive, Clare is driven to deliver strong results for MND Australia, working to continually improve the care and support services

-available for people with MND while relentlessly pursuing a cure.
+available for people living with ALS/MND while relentlessly pursuing a cure.

 Yohei Yamada